scheb/2fa/UPGRADE.md

 ### Configuration

 Guard-based authentication has become the preferred way of building a custom authentication provider.
+Furthermore, Symfony 5.1 introduced the new "authenticator"-based system, which is intended to become the preferred way in the future.
+Therefore, the security token

+- `Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken`
+- `Symfony\Component\Security\Guard\Token\PostAuthenticationGuardToken`
+- `Symfony\Component\Security\Http\Authenticator\Token\PostAuthenticationToken`

-Therefore, `Symfony\Component\Security\Guard\Token\PostAuthenticationGuardToken` is now configured per default in `security_tokens` as a token to triggers two-factor authentication.
-If you don't want to have it automatically configured, please set `security_tokens` in your bundle configuration.
+are now configured per default in `security_tokens` as token to triggers two-factor authentication.
+If you don't want to have these automatically configured, please set `security_tokens` in your bundle configuration.

 The `check_path` now accepts the two-factor authentication code only with a POST request.
 This can be changed by setting the `post_only: false` option on the firewall.